jcolag/entropy-arbitrage/2026-06-11-if-wishes-were-horses.md

  > **RUMPELSTILTSKIN**: Don't look so distraught.
 I'm only here to offer you my services if you should need them.

-You might recognize The Stilt as [Michael J. Anderson](https://en.wikipedia.org/wiki/Michael_J._Anderson), known so much more as The Man from Another Place in **Twin Peaks** than dozens of other projects.
+You might recognize The Stilt as {% wiki Michael_J._Anderson|Michael J. Anderson|en %}, known so much more as The Man from Another Place in **Twin Peaks** than dozens of other projects.
 After a too-low offer to reprise that role in **Twin Peaks:  The Return**, Anderson and David Lynch got into a strange feud probably best left ignored.

 Oh, and since I'll probably never have an opportunity to bring it up anywhere else, some readers might recall reports about a decade ago that researchers Jamie Tehrani and Sara Graca Da Silva used data techniques from biology and evolution, along with references across many texts, to [estimate the histories of fairy tales](https://pmc.ncbi.nlm.nih.gov/articles/PMC4736946/), suggesting that the Rumpelstiltskin story probably has predecessors going back over four thousand years, possibly shy of the split between the Western/European branch of Indo-European languages (that almost all have versions) and the Indo-Iranian branch (which don't).